Business rates FOI requests

 Do I need to make a request for re-use?

-You do not need to ask permission to re-use any published information for which Barnsley Council holds the copyright, but you must acknowledge the copyright and source of information, agree and comply with the terms of the Open Government License (OGL).
+You do not need to ask permission to re-use any published information for which Barnsley Council holds the copyright, but you must acknowledge the copyright and source of information, agree and comply with the terms of the Open Government Licence (OGL).

 Where information is not released under the OGL, you will need to request permission for re-use under the RPSI regulations.